The Deep Web is Where All the Criminals Hang Out, Right?

 Read more about dark web threat intelligence

-I can’t, however, search for that conversation your teenager had on WhatsApp last week, nor can I search for data transmitted from your Internet-enabled fridge to your iPhone telling you, “Your beer is now cold.”
+I can’t, however, search for a conversation your teenager had on WhatsApp last week, nor can I search for data transmitted from your Internet-enabled fridge to your iPhone telling you, “your beer is now cold.”
 Another example of data that you can’t search is the mindless chatter that computers constantly spew out to check on the status, health, or performance of other computers, or other equipment, in the system.
-This data is the majority of what comprises the “Deep Web.”
+This data is the majority of what comprises the deep web.
 It's mostly boring information that is not useful for the vast majority of people.
-According to some sources, the "Deep Web" is approximately 500x bigger than the ‘normal web.’
-What is rarely addressed is how much of the "Deep Web" is human readable, versus computer readable.
+According to some sources, the deep web is approximately 500x bigger than the surface web.
+What is rarely addressed is how much of the deep web is human-readable versus computer-readable.

-First, we'll need to discuss the difference between the "Dark Web" and the "Deep Web".
-According to the incredibly reliable Wikipedia, the Deep Web is "the content on the World Wide Web that is not indexed by standard search engines".
-This is what we've been discussing, so far.
+According to Wikipedia, the deep web is "content on the World Wide Web that is not indexed by standard search engines."
+This is what we've been discussing so far.

-To access the "Dark Web", not only do you have to know where to look, you have to have the right tools to get access; a programmatic key, or secret knock.
+To access the dark web, you have to know where to look, and you must have the right tools to access it.

-In fact, these areas of the "Deep Web" started well before the Internet was mainstream and popular.
-Early internet users hung out in online chatrooms called Internet Relay Chats (IRC).
-Some criminal activity on the "Dark Web" today arose from these IRC communities.
+These areas of the deep web started well before the Internet was mainstream and popular.
+Early Internet users hung out in online chatrooms called Internet Relay Chats (IRC).
+Some criminal activity on the dark web today arose from these IRC communities.

-The "Deep Web" is comprised of hosted web pages and other informational sites that are not searchable.
-In fact, this is done every day.
-Every time an organization is working on a new website, but it isn’t quite ready to show the world, they will tell Google and other search engines to not read and index the website.
+The deep web is comprised of hosted web pages and other unsearchable sites.
+Sites are intentionally made unsearchable every day.
+For example, when an organization is working on a new website, but it isn’t quite ready to show the world, they will tell Google and other search engines to not read and index the website.

-For example, here is Organization X. To take this off the searchable Internet all an IT guy needs to do is add the line of text “Disallow: /” to the robot.txt file.
+For example, here is Organization X. To take this off the searchable Internet, all an IT person needs to do is add the line of text “Disallow: /” to the robot.txt file.
 Google interprets this code as: “I don’t want you to read anything on my site.
-It is not ready yet!”
+It's not ready yet!”

-That doesn’t mean that you cannot access the site, if you know where to find it.
-It only means that you can’t search it using Google, Bing, or another search engine.
+That doesn’t mean that you can't access the site if you know where to find it.
+It only means that you can’t search for it using Google, Bing, or another search engine.

-And with the millions of sites and billions of possible address’, if you aren’t told where to look, you are probably not going to find a site that someone wants to hide.
+Considering how many millions of sites and billions of possible addresses there are, you are probably not going to find a site that someone wants to hide if you aren’t told where to look.